lino-framework/noi/docs/changes/coming.rst

 Lino Noi coming
 ===============

-TODO:

-- Remove the online registration feature to fix :ticket:`2624`.
+DONE:

 - Don't show the ✋ (assign to me) button on a ticket when it is already assigned.

-- TicketsBySite : the ticket states in the summary (ready, open, started, etc) should appear in the constant workflow order.
-  Currently the state with then most urgent ticket appears first.
+- Hotfix for :ticket:`2624`.

 - Don't show closed and sleeping sites in "Sites Overview".

+TODO:

+- TicketsBySite : the ticket states in the summary (ready, open, started, etc) should appear in their constant workflow order.
+  Currently they appear in a random order, depending on the sort order of the table (i.e. priority, -id).

+  But maybe a table (state X priority) would be more useful than the current ordered list.

+- Add a filter param on Tickets to show only tickets in sites that are in an exposed state.

+  But there are already so many filter parameters on tickets.
+Can't you just go to the site detail?

 - A text field "Post a comment" in the detail of a ticket.
   This would be a virtual field `Commentable.post_comment`,